nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/640/rpcOptions.md

 __TODO__:

-  * Add Build data for options using option info in builds => see first introduction etc
+  * Enhance: Add Build data for options using option info in builds => see first introduction etc
+  * Besides the CPRS option, pay attention to Active/SO options with a high proproportion of 0 users: MAG WINDOWS, CAPRI, MAGJ VISTARAD WINDOWS, KPA VRAM GUI, VPR APPLICATION PROXY
+  * Focus on options with many 'Exclusive RPCs' like CAPRI, MAG DICOM VISA, YS BROKER1, R1SDCI and others which also have a highish number of users - unlike the OVERLAPPING options, these introduce whole new sets of RPCs
+  * SO0 is responsible for most of the logins for many of the most significant SO's (MAG, KPA etc)
   * PROXY users (see user class in user reduction): see the proxy users count.
 If close to all then very special option
-  * Besides the CPRS option, pay attention to Active/SO options with a high proproportion of 0 users: MAG WINDOWS, CAPRI, MAGJ VISTARAD WINDOWS, KPA VRAM GUI, VPR APPLICATION PROXY
-  * Focus on options with many 'Exclusive RPCs' like CAPRI, MAG DICOM VISA, YS BROKER1, R1SDCI and others which also have a highish number of users - unlike the OVERLAPPING options, these introduce whole new sets of RPCs
   * Implication of DELETING Excluded Options and their exclusive RPCs - reducing VistA size